 After passing through more pine forest and meadow, you’ll emerge at a junction on the east bank of Big Laguna Lake.
 This wide, shallow lake always existed but has been shored up by ranchers to hold water more consistently for the resident bovines.
 The trail travels on either side of the lake, and this is a good place to stop and rest at the 7.5 mile mark.
 If you keep to the trail traversing the lake’s east shore, you’ll gain more excellent views of the meadow and the forest around it.
 This forest is primarily comprised of Jeffrey pine, which favors dryer mountain climates and exudes a wonderful butterscotch/vanilla odor.
 You’ll catch a nose-full while passing through sunny stretches of sun-baked pine needles.
 Better yet, put your nose up to the fissures in the bark and inhale deeply.
 It’s a wonderful scent.

-After you’ve sniffed a tree and looked around for the hidden cameras, keep on keeping on until you enter a burn area that junctions with the Noble Canyon Trail.
+After you’ve sniffed a tree and looked around for the hidden cameras, continue north on until you reach a junction with the Noble Canyon Trail.
 This burn area is a scar from the catastrophic 2003 Cedar Fire.
 The damage is fairly bad, but it is fortunate that the blaze left most of the Lagunas unscathed.
 The trail will undulate gently through recovering woodlands before emerging back at the trailhead.

 Trail is well-maintained.
-It gets a little rocky on the PCT, and the Chariot Fire burn-zone between Penny Pines and Hayes peak will have a few downed trees and some overgrown grasses.
+It gets a little rocky on the PCT, and the Chariot Fire burn-zone between Penny Pines and Hayes peak have a few downed trees and some overgrown grasses.
 On the other hand, the trail network of the BLT is confusing to follow as the entire network is named "Big Laguna Trail" and separate spurs are numbered.
-It's highly recommended that you follow the GPS track or purchase a map from the general store in town.

 Laguna Campground is the closest reservable site.

 From the I-5, I-15, and state route 67, travel east on I-8 and exit on the Sunrise Highway off-ramp.
 Turn right, and follow sunrise highway up through the forest, past the village at Mt.
-Laguna, and park at the Penny Pines/Noble Canyon Trailhead
+Laguna, and park at the Penny Pines/Noble Canyon Trailhead.
+No Adventure Pass required.